zer0def/nginxinc-kubernetes-ingress/docs-web/logging-and-monitoring/prometheus.md

 * NGINX/NGINX Plus metrics:
   * Exported by NGINX/NGINX Plus.
 Refer to the [NGINX Prometheus Exporter developer docs](https://github.com/nginxinc/nginx-prometheus-exporter#exported-metrics) to find more information about the exported metrics.
+  * There is a Grafana dashboard for NGINX Plus metrics located in the root repo folder.
   * Calculated by the Ingress Controller:
     *  `controller_upstream_server_response_latency_ms_count`.
 Bucketed response times from when NGINX establishes a connection to an upstream server to when the last byte of the response body is received by NGINX. **Note**: The metric for the upstream isn't available until traffic is sent to the upstream.
 The metric isn't enabled by default.
 To enable the metric, set the `-enable-latency-metrics` command-line argument.
 * Ingress Controller metrics